 During the community needs assessment, SDCP's leadership-the Board of Directors, Community Advisory Committee, and staff-was also engaged to further explore the opportunities for SDCP to meet community needs through its program offerings.
-All the input received throughout the community and organizational engagement was
+All the input received throughout the community and organizational engagement was used to identify key priorities that were later incorporated into a program prioritization framework tool.
+The program prioritization tool and community and organizational priorities helped in the evaluation of potential programs recommended in this Plan and served as important context for SDCP for future program design.

-FIGURE 11 SAN YSIDRO COMMUNITY LISTENING SESSION
+FIGURE 11: SAN YSIDRO COMMUNITY MEMBERS PARTICIPATING IN A LISTENING SESSION COHOSTED BY CASA FAMILIAR